 Simple English definitions for legal terms

-Read a random definition: Fugitive Felon Act
+Read a random definition: at the courthouse door

 A full-faith-and-credit bond is a type of bond that is backed by the government's promise to use all of its resources to repay the bondholders.
 This means that if the government cannot pay back the bond, it will use its taxing power to raise the necessary funds.
 It is similar to a general-obligation bond, which is also backed by the government's promise to repay the bondholders.